RockyPHER/RockyPHER/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=30&pause=1000&color=F7F7F7&random=false&width=435&lines=RockyPher.+.+.)](https://git.io/typing-svg)
 ---

-<h3>Hello there! 👋</h3>
+###Hello there! 👋

-<p>I'm Davidson, from Minas Gerais, Brazil.<br>
+I'm Davidson, from Minas Gerais, Brazil.
+Fullstack developer.

-I'm a fullstack developer seeking more and more knowledge, constantly improving my habilities.
+I love building solutions and making aesthetic sites with pretty animations.

+My currently goal is to complete my portfolion and my github profile until the end of this year (31/12/2023)

 - 🧠 Learning the ins and outs of software development.
 - 🧪 Using GitHub to showcase my projects and experiments in programming.
+- Work in progress...
 ---